ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The Access Token returned by AS then can be used by C to establish a new DTLS session with RS.
-When C intends to use asymmetric cryptography in the DTLS handshake with RS, C MUST upload the Access Token to the `/authz-info` resource on RS before starting the DTLS handshake, as described in [section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.8.1).
+When C intends to use asymmetric cryptography in the DTLS handshake with RS, C MUST upload the Access Token to the authz-info resource on RS before starting the DTLS handshake, as described in [section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-08#section-5.8.1).
 If only symmetric cryptography is used between C and RS, the Access Token MAY instead be transferred in the DTLS ClientKeyExchange message
 (see {{psk-dtls-channel}}).